Eye of the Stalker: Plot

 Stephen becomes enraged when he loses sight of Beth and mistakenly becomes preoccupied with another Elizabeth Knowlton (known as Liz).
-Thinking he has tracked Beth down, Liz receives packages in her mail from Stephen containing threats as well as a video of him and Beth.
-When Stephen attempts to break into her home one night, Liz sets out to locate Beth after recognizing him from the video.
+Thinking he has tracked Beth down, Liz receives phone calls and packages in her mail from Stephen containing threats as well as a video of him and Beth.
+When Stephen attempts to break into her home one night, Liz manages to track Beth down after recognizing him from the video.
 They both join forces to catch Stephen in the act, using Beth as bait.
-Liz gives Beth a loaded gun as an extra precaution.
-Beth eventually uses the gun when she sees Stephen holding Martha and threatening her with a knife.
-After tricking Stephen into thinking that she will leave with him, Beth grabs the gun and holds the psychopath at gunpoint.
-Stephen drops the knife but rants and raves that Beth wouldn't hurt him and she loves him.
-Beth angrily denounces Stephen and declares he will not control her life anymore.
-Stephen persists in his delusion, until Beth fires two warning shots causing a shocked Stephen to back down and surrender.
-Stephen then states in a resigned tone that Beth is "just like all the rest", giving the impression that he had obsessed over and stalked other girls in the past.
+Liz gives Beth a loaded gun as an extra precaution, which Beth eventually uses upon seeing Stephen holding and threatening Martha with a knife.
+After tricking Stephen into thinking she will leave with him, Beth grabs the gun and holds him at gunpoint.
+Stephen drops the knife and releases Martha but raves that Beth will not hurt him and she loves him.
+In angry tears, Beth expresses her hatred towards Stephen, denounces him and declares he will not control her anymore.
+Stephen persists in his delusion until Beth fires two warning shots, causing a shocked Stephen to back down and surrender.
+Stephen then remarks in a resigned, stunned tone that Beth is "just like all the rest", hinting that he had obsessed over and stalked other girls in the past.

 The film ends as Stephen is finally arrested, and Martha and Beth, relieved that he will be out of their lives forever, embrace each other as a caption says, "According to recent Congressional testimony, an estimated 5% of the U.S. female population will be victimized by a stalker.
 In response, all 50 states and the District of Columbia have passed anti-stalking legislation."